 He was right.
 Boundaries are crucial in life.
 They are, for all intents and purposes, imaginary lines in the sand of what you will and will not accept.
 Most people avoid setting boundaries for one simple reason: it means saying “no” and saying “no” risks disappointing someone.
 If you’re a people pleaser, this can be exceptionally hard.
 But if you’re a “giver”, you must set limits because “takers” never do.

 Today, I’m inviting you to take the 30 Day Wellness Challenge.
 This means putting yourself first.
-For 30 days, try practicing some self care.
+For 30 days, try practicing some self-care.
 It doesn’t matter if it’s aimed at your body, mind, or soul.
 The point is to be deliberate and consistent in “being kind to yourself.”
 This was something with which I’ve always struggled.
 Sometimes self-care is simply saying “no” to activities, things, or people that bring stress, strife, or anxiety.

 What Self-care Looks Like

 I’d like you to try a quick exercise.
 Write down things that bring you peace, balance, and joy.
 Perhaps it is being outside in nature or maybe it’s a fun night out.
 Discovering what actually makes you happy is crucial.
 What restores you?
 Write down as many things as you can think of.
 Then spread the activities out over a month.
 Start with just one thing a day.
 If you need help, I’ve provided the free printable 30 Day Wellness Challenge to get you started.
 It’s packed with self-care ideas.

 Make You A Priority